jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 ## Wrapping up

-CSS has come a long way and has very interesting plans for the future.
-Despite all of th progress of CSS over the recent years, PreProcessors are addressing a different set of concerns.
-The main concern being developer experience.
-Variables were a small portion
+CSS has come a long way had has very interesting plans for the future.
+I hope I have demonstrated why I think PreProcessors still have a place and should be utilized to augment your developer experience.